shulai/qonda/docs/guide.rst

 Adapter API
 -----------

 Adapters inherits from ``QAbstractItemModel``, and as such implements all of its methods and properties.
 Also implements the next methods.

 * ``getPyObject(index)``: Gets the entity matching the given ``QModelIndex``.

+* ``getPropertyColumn(propertyname)``: Return the column number of the given property.

+* ``getColumnProperty(col)``: Return the property name of the given column.

 Other adapters
 --------------

 ``ValueListAdapter`` wraps a list of objects to be interpreted as values, implementing a single column Interview model where each item matches one value::

     ValueListAdapter(model, parent=None, class_=None, column_meta=None)